 Sandstone If you're looking for a more rustic stone floor, sandstone is a good option.
 Lacking the wide range of colors that other stones do, hard and durable sandstone holds up well to all kinds of daily use and can be used anywhere in the home, including bathrooms and kitchens.

 The finish applied to a stone floor is different than the wax or sealant that stone needs for maximum performance.
 While sealing a stone floor helps it to resist stains, water, and scratches, finishing stone floors is primarily about aesthetics, although finish does have some bearing on how well the stone wears in addition to how comfortable and safe it is to walk on.

-uses tools to create stone floors that have a worn-down antique or medieval appearance.
-Specific impact finishes include brush hammering
+So-called impact finishing uses tools to create stone floors that have a worn-down antique or medieval appearance.
+Specific impact finishes include brush hammering and tooling.

 Stone Flooring Costs